Gualberto-Vannini/Chart-IOS-Sample/README.md

 2) Importing Chart.xcodeproj and adding Charts library into Embedded Binaries
 3) Creation of UIView with the lineChartView
 4) Setting up of chart, animation, style and baloon markers.
-5) There aren't constrains, I was just focused on Chart IOS.
+5) There aren't constrains, I was just focused on Charts library.

 url CHARTS for IOS ==> https://github.com/danielgindi/Charts